 Deadline and Procedure

-A Statement of Intent form is included on this webpage.
-The form should be typed, signed by the applicants, approved and signed by the Chair of your department, and submitted for review to the Title III office at P.O.
-Box 4544 by October 1, 2012.
-If you have any question, contact Dr. Gray Kane at 221-7638 or via email at email@example.com.
+A template for the proposal is included on this webpage.
+The form should be typed, signed by the applicants, approved and signed by the Chair of your department, and submitted for review to the Center for Teaching and Learning at P.O.
+Box 4544 by January 29, 2015.